Kent State University College of Podiatric Medicine: Academics

 The Kent State University College of Podiatric Medicine is a single purpose, public, nonprofit institution that graduates Doctors of Podiatric Medicine.
 The authority to confer the DPM degree is granted to the college by the Ohio Board of Regents.
 The curriculum follows the Allopathic medical education model, but with an emphasis on the lower extremity, and is divided into basic science and clinical science components.

 Basic sciences

 The first year of the four year curriculum is composed of courses designed to provide students with a mastery of the normal structure and function of the human body.
 Basic science faculty are from both the college itself and Case Western Reserve University.
 In order to achieve this, didactic and hands on laboratory courses are combined to give students a solid foundation in fields such as biochemistry, histology, gross anatomy, neurobiology and physiology.
-Gross anatomy is taught by Stephanie J. Belovich, PhD and neuromuscular is led by Michael A. Landers, DMD.
-Physiology and histology are instructed by Tim Whittingham, PhD and Joanne Eble, MS. Genetics and microbiology and immunology are instructed by Mark Dalman, PhD.
 Coursework during the second year focuses more on both variations and abnormalities that affect the organ systems of the human body, and ways to recognize and treat such pathology.
 Courses that cover this material include systems pathology, microbiology/immunology, and pharmacology.
 The first two years of study account for 95 of the credits required for graduation.